MenkeTechnologies/zsh-git-acp/README.md

 This plugin adds various git aliases and two zle keybindings.

 ## keybindings
-The zle keybindings both take the current BUFFER as the commit message and then run git add, commit and push hence the name git-acp.
+The zle keybindings both take the current BUFFER as the commit message and then run git pull, add, commit and push hence the name git-acp.
+If there is no remote the pull and push steps will be omitted.
 This is the gitFunc widget bound to ^S (S was chosen as many apps bind this to save from menus).
 There is no confirmation before the add, commit and push.
 The gitFuncNoCheck widget does the same but only after a side by side diff piped into less and a confirmation prompt.
 This is bound to ^F^S.